 What makes a good Instagram caption?

 A great Instagram caption will add context, show off your brand’s personality, entertain the audience, and prompt your followers to take action.
-Captions can be up to 2,200 characters in length, include emojis as well as up to 30 hashtags.
+Captions can be up to 2,200 characters in length, include emoji, and up to 30 hashtags.

 12 tips for crafting the perfect Instagram caption